Leon28Phongretzka/CP/js/network_code/Readme.md

 How to use this code?
 I have two ways to use this code.
 One from my github and another from ideone.com

-From my github:
-You can find this .js file from the below link:
-Link:
+With this code here:
-After that you can clone this file to your PC and run it from your terminal.
+You can download this file to your PC and run it from your terminal with Node.JS.
-Turn on the terminal and use 'node bellman.js' command to run the code.
+After download, install NodeJS here: https://nodejs.org/en Turn on the terminal and use 'node bellman.js' command to run the code.
 After that you can implement code from the example input there.